Samleo8/mongo-icp-test/README.md

 	You might need to wait (quite) a while before the MongoDB pod becomes available.

-4. Configure you client.
-Use the script in `scripts/configure_client.sh`, and edit the `SERVER` variable accordingly.
+4. Configure you client. ~Use the script in `scripts/configure_client.sh`, and edit the `SERVER` variable accordingly.~ You have to go into the GUI and on the top right corner click the Profile icon and follow the instructions after clicking **Configure Client**.

-4. Start the app with `npm start`.
+5. Start the app with `npm start`.
 The password will be automatically retrieved from `kubectl` and IBM Cloud secrets, and will remain hidden to the client (and actually also to you).
 The host and port variables are also automatically setup.

 	Other commands include `npm run dev` (testing) and `npm run noserver` (simulate with fake data)